tonyreveal/aap_preflight/README.md

 | `postinstall_tasks.yml` | Uses the AAP install inventory to perform post-installation tasks. |

+## Other Recommendations:

+If you are deploying a large AAP cluster with instance groups and hop nodes in your inventory, I suggest you run `./setup.sh -- --tag generate_dot_file` before you perform the install.
+This will generate a file called `mesh-topology.dot`.
+You can then copy the contents of the dot file into [GraphViz Online]('https://dreampuf.github.io/GraphvizOnline') to view the topology and make sure it looks correct.

 ### Usage:

 The inventory used must be your AAP install inventory file